NethServer/nethserver-ipsec/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_VPN_IpsecTunnels.rst

     If left blank, the system will automatic create a new identifier.

 Remote IP
     IP address of the other side of the tunnel.
+The special word ``%any`` is accepted on one side of the tunnel.

 Remote subnets
     A comma-separated list of local networks which will be accessible from the local side